-- Another problem associated with a heavier flywheel is that it requires more momentum and energy to get into motion.
+- Another problem associated with a heavier flywheel is that it requires more momentum and energy to get it started and into motion.

 - Furthermore, as the wheel gets heavier, the bike becomes expensive.

-Now, the recommended flywheel weight for indoor bikes is about 18kg, whereas for commercial bikes the weight can be around 20-22kg.
+Now, the recommended flywheel weight for indoor bikes is about 18-20kgs, whereas for commercial bikes the weight can be around 20-22kg.
 A flywheel in these weight classes generates a perfect amount of inertia and promotes a smooth, consistent and flawless cycle.

 A bike with a flywheel weight of less than 16kg is not recommended.

-Hence, I always prefer to choose a bike with heavier flywheel weight so that you can avoid choppy pedal stroke.
+Hence, I always prefer to choose a bike with a heavier flywheel weight so that you can avoid a choppy pedal stroke.

 This can result in the riders experiencing stress on the joints which may lead to injury.

-However, lighter flywheels help promote hamstring and glute recruitment during pedalling which makes your legs pedal faster helping you to work harder.
+However, lighter flywheels help promote hamstring and glute recruitment during pedalling which makes your legs pedal faster enabling you to work harder.

 Bikes with heavy flywheels usually have flywheels positioned underneath the sweat zone of the rider.